 How to prevent the spread of the COVID-19 virus

-Here are the basics you need to know about disinfecting with Original Pine-Sol® and how it can help you keep your family safe.
+Here are the basics you need to know about disinfecting with Original Pine-Sol®.

 Steps to Disinfect

 Pour full-strength (undiluted) Original Pine-Sol® onto a clean cloth or sponge.

 Apply to wet the hard, nonporous surface and let it stand for 10 minutes.

 Rinse with fresh, clean water.
 For visibly soiled surfaces, pre-cleaning is required.